georgezero/siim23-session-data-deidentification/README.md

 # SIIM23 Annual Meeting - Mastery of Data De-identification

-## DICOM Intro and Tags Exploration
+A. DICOM Intro and Tags Exploration

-## DICOM Tag DeID with CTP / Anonymizer and GPT-4
+B. DICOM Tag DeID with CTP / Anonymizer and GPT-4

-## DICOM Pixel DeID using AI
+C. DICOM Pixel DeID using AI

-## GPT-4 help for DeID
+D. GPT-4 help for DeID